mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 State scripts are allowed to return a specific error code (`21`), in which case the client will sleep for a time configured by [StateScriptRetryIntervalSeconds](../../03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md#statescriptretryintervalseconds) before the state script is called again.
 Note that scripts are not allowed to retry for infinitely long.
 Please see description of [StateScriptRetryTimeoutSeconds](../../03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md#statescriptretrytimeoutseconds) for more information.

 This feature is useful e.g when you want user confirmation before proceeding with the update as is described in the [Update confirmation by end user](#update-confirmation-by-end-user) section on this page.

+### Inconsistent state

+If an error code is returned in any of [the scripts that ignore errors](#transitions-and-ordering), then Mender will append the string `_INCONSISTENT` to the artifact name installed on the device.
+This is done because an error code in any of these scripts means that Mender received an error in a situation where it could do nothing about it, and therefore the device is in an unknown state.
+The client logs from the device should give more information about what happened, and can be used to determine whether manual action is needed to fix the problem.

 ## Script timeout